bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-01-04-newsletter.md

   implementation.
 It adds support for [zero-conf channels][topic zero-conf channels] and Short Channel IDentifier (SCID) aliases.
-See its [release notes][eclair 0.8 rn] for more information about those features and other changes.
+See its [release notes][eclair 0.8 rn] for more information about those features and other changes. {% assign timestamp="42:19" %}

-- [LDK 0.0.113][] is a new version of this library for building LN-enabled wallets and applications.
+- [LDK 0.0.113][] is a new version of this library for building LN-enabled wallets and applications. {% assign timestamp="43:48" %}

-- [BDK 0.26.0-rc.2][] is a release candidate of this library for building wallets.
+- [BDK 0.26.0-rc.2][] is a release candidate of this library for building wallets. {% assign timestamp="44:45" %}

 ## Notable code and documentation changes